The CIMA-Q Data Bank and Biological Sample Bank

 - Computerized Hayling task

-- Digit Symbol test from the WAIS-III
+- Digit Symbol test (WAIS-III)

-- Alpha-span (short version)
+- Alpha-span (short form)

 LANGUAGE